Nyovelt/pintos-projects/doc.md

     unsigned hash;
 };
 ```
-2. Frame: For storing supplemental information about a frame.
+2. Frame: For storing supplemental information about a `frame`.
 ```C
 struct frame_table_entry
 {